 Turbo-charge your application with a year of TMP MedSoc.

-Showcase your experience in Personal Statement & interviews.
+Showcase your experience in Personal Statement & Medical School interviews.

 Help End The Isolation Of Old Age

-You’ll get the opportunity to support older, isolated people by joining supervised Zoom sessions in Care Homes.
+You’ll get the opportunity to support older, isolated people by joining supervised virtual and face-to-face sessions into care homes and hospitals.
 During these sessions, you’ll be able to interact with the residents and ask them questions or listen to them share their stories.
-You’ll see the positive impact of these sessions first-hand, and get plenty of inspiration for reflection when it comes to writing your Personal Statement.*
+You’ll see the positive impact of these sessions first-hand, and get plenty of inspiration for reflection when it comes to writing your Medicine Personal Statement.*

 *Please note that all volunteering is unpaid.
 You will not be placed with a Doctor.